1st class BPA(Hons) in Contemporary Dance

 Rachel works across all years, focusing on studies within choreography, teaching, art theory & practice, and dance history.

 “I grew up in a rural, working-class town in Dorset where I didn’t have a lot of access to the arts.
 We were, however, lucky to have A level dance at my school, where there were only four people in my class.
+I was often the only one who turned up – making group choreography a challenge!

 Since graduating from NSCD in 2013, I have worked as a freelance artist.
 I haven’t had the most straightforward career and typically I can shift between running around dressed as an octopus on the side of a cliff in Yorkshire, to leading a dance class for people with dementia, to sitting on a dance advisory group for an organisation all in one day.
 I love movement for its powerful ability to be a mechanism for play, building empathy and when it can subvert and disrupt our social codes, norms and expectations.
 I also find movement a rich resource for comedy.